-If we fail the database after committing, the data is in the Redo Log.
-On Recovery, we load the unaltered image of the page from the tablespace, load the binary diff from the Redo Log and have recreated the dirty page in memory.
-Eventually, it will be checkpointed.
+If we fail the database after committing, the data is in the Redo-Log.
+On Recovery, we load the unaltered image of the page from the tablespace, load the binary diff from the Redo-Log and have recreated the dirty page in memory.
+Eventually, it will be witten out in a Checkpoint.

-If we fail the database during checkpointing in the write to the Double Write Buffer, we still have the unaltered image of the page in the table space, and the Redo Log entry, so it is as before.
+If we fail the database during checkpointing while writing to the Double Write Buffer, we still have the unaltered image of the page in the table space, and the Redo-Log entry, so it is as before.

-If we fail the database during checkpointing in the write to the tablespace, creating torn pages, in recovery we can read the pages from the DWB and move them into place, then move on.
+If we fail the database during checkpointing while writing to the tablespace, creating torn pages, in recovery we can read the pages from the DWB and move them into place, then move on.

 There is never any data loss – unless there is a loss of the media the data was on, and it is the job of MySQL replication or of a simple RAID to protect us from that.

 Let’s have a quiet instance of a local MySQL with AIO off, as described above, and check the file handles for a later strace: